Tis1201/data_fs04/docs/JWT.md

 # JWT Authentication

+## Prerequisites

+Before using JWT authentication, you need to generate a token signing key in the admin panel:

+1. Log in to the admin interface
+2. Navigate to the JWT Signing Keys section
+3. Click "Generate New Key"
+4. Select the key type (e.g., RSA)
+5. Set the algorithm (e.g., RS256)
+6. Mark the key as primary if it's your main signing key
+7. Save the key

+**Note:** The system requires at least one active signing key with the `TOKEN` type to generate JWTs.
+If no valid key is found, token generation will fail with a 500 error.

 This document outlines the JWT (JSON Web Token) authentication system used in the application, including token issuance, validation, and key management.

 ## Token Issuance